unblinking/saltpack/specs/saltpack_encryption_v1.md

 saltpack](https://sandstorm.io/news/2015-05-01-is-that-ascii-or-protobuf#the-obvious-problem).

 ### Payload Packets
-A payload packet is a MessagePack list with these contents:
+A payload packet is a MessagePack array with these contents:

 ```
 [